Bonzolo/Lighthouse-Labs-Mini-Projects/README.md

 ## Project 3 - Unsuprvised learning: Banking Behavior of Customers
 Tools of focus: Matplotlib, Scikit-learn, pandas

-The objective of this project was to use unsupervised learning about bank customer's banking behaviors.
-I looked at the demographics of the customer, their chequing, savings, and credit accounts and transactions to find associated patterns within their behavior.
+The objective of this project was to use unsupervised learning to identfiy customer banking behavior.
+Clustering was done based off of demographics, transcations, chequing, saving, and credit accounts to find associated patterns.

 ## Project 4 - Supervised learning: Loan Predictions
 Tools of focus: Scikit-learn, Machine Learning, pickle, Streamlit

 This project aimed to train and deploy a model that determined whether an applicant was qualified for a loan.
-Most of the project consist of data cleaning and analysis with an active app created via Streamlit.
+Most of the project consisted of data cleaning and analysis with an active app created via Streamlit.

 ## Project 5- Neural Networks: Language Translator
 Tools of focus: NLP, tensorflow, LSTM